allegheny-code-golf-association/season-spring-2024/README.md

 >
 >Example input (see more examples below):
 >
 > ```Pterodactyls are green.
 Everything that is green is also intelligent.
 Everything that is able to fly is also not intelligent.
-Pigs are sweet.```
+Pterodactyls are sweet.```
 > ## Output
 > The output can be returned by your function, be written to a file or print to STDOUT.
 There are a few cases to handle:
 >